onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 how long have you had it I only got it yesterday

-tape script 11.3 one why are the students bored because the teachers been talking for hours and they haven't understood a word
+tapescript 11.3 one why are the students bored because the teachers been talking for hours and they haven't understood a word
 - why is he got a sore throat because